rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

     }
     ````
 13. <a name="q13"></a>Which statement is true about a module descriptor?
-    - A. A module descriptor can contain details of required module dependencies (A)
+    - A. A module descriptor can contain details of required module dependencies
     - B. A module descriptor file must be named module-descriptor.java
     - C. A module descriptor must be stored in the classpath
     - D. A module descriptor does not contain details of services offered by the module owned by it